 - 1. The work of the bargaining unit employees shall be work normally performed by employees within the bargaining unit and new or additional work assigned to the bargaining unit by the Employer. - 2.
 Managers and supervisors shall be permitted to perform any work in the newsroom.
 Additionally, non-bargaining unit employees may continue to perform any work they have typically and historically performed.
 Stringers may continue to be used as they have typically and historically been used.
 Stringer, interns, and journalism fellows may perform bargaining unit work subject only to the limitations of this Agreement. - 3.
-There will be no restrictions on the Employer's ability to receive and share content (print, digital or otherwise), including no limitation on receiving content created using Artificial Intelligence (AI). - 4.
-There shall be no restrictions regarding work assignments issued by management unless excluded by specific language in this Agreement. - 5.
+There will be no restrictions on the Employer's ability to receive and share content (print, digital or otherwise). - 4.
+There is no limitation on the use of Artificial Intelligence (AI) with respect to any newsroom function, including the generation of news content, provided such content is consistent with the Ethical Guidelines and Policy for Gannett Journalists Regarding AI-generated or Assisted Content.
+AI is intended to be supplementary to local news reporting and writing and is not a replacement for it. - 5.
+There shall be no restrictions regarding work assignments issued by management unless excluded by specific language in this Agreement. - 6.
 The Employer may at its discretion introduce new equipment, processes, procedures and initiatives that may or may not be assigned to bargaining unit employees.
-However, this Agreement shall not be construed as to allow the Employer to assume work already being performed by bargaining unit members, unless demonstrated specific efficiencies are tied to such introductions. - 6.
-The assignment of work for other Gannett-owned publications or operations shall not constitute a conferral of jurisdiction with respect to such work. - 7.
-Copy editing, design work, pagination, digital optimization, planning, and interactive web publishing work may be performed by anyone, including but not limited to non-bargainingunit employees at other Gannett-owned publications or operations.

-- 8. Breaking local news content may be produced by journalists employed by or persons engaged by other Gannett-owned publications or operations in instances where such journalists are best situated to provide such coverage (e.g., a non-unit journalist happens to be in the vicinity when a fire breaks out). - 9.
+However, this Agreement shall not be construed as to allow the Employer to assume work already being performed by bargaining unit members, unless demonstrated specific efficiencies are tied to such introductions. - 7.
+The assignment of work for other Gannett-owned publications or operations shall not constitute a conferral of jurisdiction with respect to such work. - 8.
+Copy editing, design work, pagination, digital optimization, planning, and interactive web publishing work may be performed by anyone, including but not limited to non-bargaining-unit employees at other Gannett-owned publications or operations. - 9.
+Breaking local news content may be produced by journalists employed by or persons engaged by other Gannett-owned publications or operations in instances where such journalists are best situated to provide such coverage (e.g., a non-unit journalist happens to be in the vicinity when a fire breaks out). - 10.
 Employees at other Gannett-owned publications or operations may perform bargaining unit work in case of an emergency or in situations where a bargaining unit employee is not reasonably available (e.g., illness, injury, PTO, leave of absence).